CORE-T: COherent REtrieval of Tables for Text-to-SQL

 Our compatibility cache focuses on key--foreign-key-like joins using column semantics, value overlap, and simple relational constraints.
 It may miss other connections common in practice, including non-equi joins, self-joins, many-to-many joins via bridge tables, and multi-hop joins that require intermediate tables.
 In addition, value-based signals depend on the availability and quality of column values; performance may degrade when values are sparse, heavily skewed, or unavailable due to privacy constraints.
 Strict uniqueness and subset-style constraints can also be brittle under dirty data: duplicates may violate uniqueness, missing or anonymized values may weaken containment evidence, and sparse columns may make valid joins hard to detect.
 Thus, the cache provides lightweight join evidence, but it should not be interpreted as a complete model of relational connectivity in arbitrary enterprise data lakes.

-Although \textsc{CORE-T} is training-free and uses a single LLM selection call, it can still be brittle for ambiguous questions or noisy schemas; we mitigate failures in parsing with a robust DR@10 fallback, but this does not eliminate retrieval errors or schema ambiguity.
-These limitations motivate future work on broader connectivity signals beyond strict key--foreign-key patterns, (ii) soft/ratio-based variants of uniqueness and containment checks to better tolerate duplicates and missingness, (iii) incremental and adaptive cache maintenance under evolving schemas, and (iv) more realistic open-book multi-table retrieval benchmarks and evaluations, including multilingual settings and controlled noise-injection stress tests.
+Although \textsc{CORE-T} is training-free and uses a single LLM selection call, it can still be brittle for ambiguous questions or noisy schemas; we mitigate parsing failures with a robust DR@10 fallback, but this does not eliminate retrieval errors or schema ambiguity.
+These limitations motivate future work on (i) broader connectivity signals beyond strict key--foreign-key patterns, (ii) soft/ratio-based variants of uniqueness and containment checks to better tolerate duplicates and missingness, (iii) incremental and adaptive cache maintenance under evolving schemas, and (iv) more realistic open-book multi-table retrieval benchmarks and evaluations, including multilingual settings and controlled noise-injection stress tests.